 But the top accommodation options in the house (at least the ones that are published and available to ‘mere mortals’ – we’re told that the casino’s high rollers have access to a whole other world of premium accommodation) is the Chelsea Suite, set up in two or three-bedroom configurations.
 They start at around 250sqm/2,600sqft of prime holiday space.

 Sun worshippers will love the Cosmopolitan’s two pool districts.
 But if like us, you want to escape the constantly up-for-it party crowd, then you’ll find zen down at the Sahra spa and hammam.
 Here, a skilled therapist splashed and scrubbed our troubles away, leaving us rejuvenated for a night at the tables.

 We took dinner at Blue Ribbon Sushi, one of the hotel’s 26 dining options.
 There, we went on an excellent culinary journey to Japan and back – forgive us as we give a special mention to the ‘Matcha (green tea) Martini’.
 But you can also namedrop some of the world’s most lauded eateries too, all within the hotel complex: Eggslut, Momofuku, Hosteins, Zuma… they’re all here.
 Then for a nightcap, there’s always the hotel’s infamous Chandelier bar, perfect for people-watching (or shall we say, ‘judging’ rather).
 For a cosier evening, we opted for the hotel’s Ski Lodge, an Alpine-esque concept bar that takes apres skiing to new heights.

-Adding fashionista cred to the Vegas strip, this property shocked many when it first opened, delivering a much more contemporary experience than its counterparts – even forgoing valuable casino space to drinking, dining and shopping, to great effect.
+The Cosmopolitan of Las Vegas undoubtedly adds fashionista cred to the Vegas strip and over a decade since its opening, it continues to deliver a more contemporary, forward-thinking experience than its counterparts, even forgoing valuable casino space to drinking, dining and shopping, to great effect.